some uses for a raspberry pi computer – introduction

 Some of those uses for a Raspberry Pi

-- I use another RPi to run Octoprint, a server that allows me to control and keep an eye on a 3D printer.
-And it’s wonderful how much more functional that printer becomes.
+- I use another RPi to run Octoprint which allows me to control and keep an eye on a 3D printer.
+It’s wonderful how much more functional that printer has become.

 - A RPi can take the role of the printer server called CUPS.
-Old printers that don’t have wifi but CUPS connects them to the wifi and makes them available via Google Cloud Print.
-This same RPi has a second role to access to a disc where I can backup and archive files.
+Old printers don’t have wifi but CUPS connects them to the wifi and makes them available via Google Cloud Print.
+This same RPi has access to a disc where I can backup and archive files.
 This is network attached storage.
 Rarely do I copy a file with a USB stick.

 - There are other uses to toy with.
-You can use a Pi to run Volumio – a server that delivers all your stored music.
+You can use a Pi to run Volumio to deliver all your stored music.
 It’s an excellent app, but these days I listen to streamed music and my stored MP3s and CDs are history.

 - You can use a Pi to run Openhab, which like Home Assistant, is a home automation platform.